JesusTheHun/storybook-addon-remix-react-router/README.md

 ## Recent changes

+✅ Support for Storybook 10 with `storybook-addon-remix-react-router@6`.
 ✅ Support for Storybook 9 with `storybook-addon-remix-react-router@5`.
 ✅ Support for React Router v7 with `storybook-addon-remix-react-router@4`.
 ✅ Support for Storybook 8 with `storybook-addon-remix-react-router@3`.

 ## Getting Started